jgaa/wfde/readme.txt

 WFDE is built using cmake.
-The development is done with clang++ 3.5, but I also try to keep it working with g++ 4.9.

-I will try to port it to Windows with the preview of Visual Studio 2015 in January 2015.
+Supported compilers:
+  clang++ 3.5
+  g++ 4.9
+  Visual Studio 2015 CTP 5

 This project depends on warlib (for logging, error-handling and the thread-pool).